-Researchers in this flagship research initiative develop ecologically, technologically and economically beneficial solutions thus contributing to a sustainable society and economy.
+Researchers in this flagship research cluster develop ecologically, technologically and economically beneficial solutions thus contributing to a sustainable society and economy.

 The management of limited resources and the climate change are some of the greatest challenges facing modern society.
 The long-term exhaustibility of fossil fuels and their contribution to climate change are also of key importance to the energy sector.
 The development of new technologies and the improvement of existing technologies for areas such as power generation and consumption, transportation and production form an important part of any strategy for maintaining a long-term resource base.
 Solutions at a system and societal level are just as much in demand, since technological approaches to these challenges are insufficient to create economies that are permanently stable in the long term, in part due to the existence of and increase in rebound effects.

 Research in this field aims to contribute to resolving these challenges in accordance with the European Union’s 20-20-20 targets: a 20 per cent reduction in greenhouse emissions, a 20 per cent increase in energy efficiency and for 20 per cent of all energy consumed to come from renewable energy sources.
 Similarly, the EU “Energy Roadmap” aims for an almost total decarbonisation of the energy system by the year 2050.